 - Not always enough headroom for installation

 How Do I Build A Van Cabinet?

 There are some simple ways to build a van cabinet, but some more straightforward methods are also less costly.
 The fundamental difficulty with building a van cabinet for a small kitchen in your travel van is the rounded and odd shapes the cabinets have to fit into.
-Most van cabinets are squared off as close as can be to the wall’s edge inside the cab.

 No matter which style of cabinet you choose, remember these are for your van and need to be more lightweight and functional than beautiful.
 According to The Explorist, having any concepts of how you want your cabinets positioned before deciding on the building style is essential.